What to Do If You Get a Bad Review

 First, distinguish between opinion (i.e. “Dr. Smith is terrible”) and factually incorrect information (i.e., “Dr. Smith gave me half the Botox I wanted” when that provider does not offer Botox injections).
 If you have evidence to refute incorrect statements, you may be able to get the review deleted by contacting the reviews site administrators.

 If you cannot supply concrete evidence contradicting the reviewer’s claims, you may have a hard time getting the review removed.
 In this case, you may wish to post a publicly visible comment to the review, following the guidelines above, if the platform allows for it.
-You can work to avoid and counteract “fake reviews” by investing in a ratings and reviews strategy that uses a third party to gather statistically valid, verified reviews from a broad sample of your actual patients.
+You can work to avoid and counteract “fake reviews” by investing in a ratings and reviews strategy.
+One that uses a third party to gather statistically valid, verified reviews from a broad sample of your actual patients works best.

 Poor reviews are inevitable for even the most highly ranked healthcare providers.
-If you want to learn more about strategies for having accurate reviews online—and driving more patients into your practice—we’d love to help.
-Contact us online to discuss more.
+If you want to learn more about strategies for having accurate reviews online and driving more patients into your practice, we’d love to help.
+Contact us today to discuss further.